smartwinnr/help-smartwinnr/site/content/by-role/editor/quizzes.md

 ## How to create a duplicate quiz?
 Duplicate Quiz is to create same quiz.

-1 Go to {{< show-link "View all Quizzes" "Click on Quiz" "New Window will appear" "click on Duplicate button" "Click Yes button on Pop-up Window" "New Window Comes" "Click on Save Changes button" >}}
+1 Go to {{< show-link "View all Quizzes" "Quiz" "New Window appears" "Duplicate" "Yes" "New Window Comes" "Save Changes" >}}

 <span class="my-gallery">
 <a href="https://s3-eu-west-1.amazonaws.com/smartwinnr.app.resource/57d512c664fcef1d30065b0a/question_image57d512c664fcef1d30065b0a_1512639649903.png">